wso2/docs-choreo-dev/en/developer-docs/docs/authentication-and-authorization/pass-end-user-attributes-to-upstream-services.md

 `{token header}.{claims list}.{signature}`

-When a request goes through Choreo, the backend JWT is appended as the `X-JWT-Assertion` header in the outgoing message.
+When a request goes through {{ product_name }}, the backend JWT is appended as the `X-JWT-Assertion` header in the outgoing message.
 The backend service fetches the JWT and retrieves the required information about the user, application, or token.

 ## Claims